-Miss Weaver hadn’t noticed.
-She’d been my teacher for a few months, and was known for having a stack of black hair that rose a foot above her head.
-Before the school year started, I had heard rumors about her, and within a week I realized that they were all true.
-For one thing, she wore the same outfit every day; the colors changed, but she always had on striped pants and a striped jacket.
+Miss Weaver had been my teacher for a few months, and was best known around Stagwood for having a stack of black hair that rose a foot above her head.
+Before the school year started, I’d heard rumors about her, and within a week I realized that they were all true.
+For one thing, she did, in fact, wear the same outfit every day; the colors changed, but she always had on striped pants and a striped jacket.
 For another thing, she was mind-numbingly boring.
 The kind of boring that makes your eyes shut without your permission.
-Part of the problem was that she liked to tell pointless stories instead of teaching.
-She was obsessed with telling stories about former students who had become famous.
-The first couple of times weren’t bad, even kind of interesting, but by the second week of school she had already started repeating herself, just like with her outfits.
+The biggest problem, though, was the stories.
+She was obsessed with tales of former students who had become some kind of famous.
+The first couple of times weren’t bad, maybe even kind of interesting, but by the second week of school she had started repeating herself, just like her outfits.

 “Whenever he acted up in class I’d say, ‘we’ve got a real comedian on our hands don’t we?’
 And I was right!” she said with a giggle.

-I was sure Miss Weaver would see the frog eventually, but she didn’t.
+I was sure that Miss Weaver would see the frog eventually, but I was wrong.
 Nobody did.
 When I looked again to see if it was still there, I noticed something shiny.
 It made me forget all about class, and Miss Weaver and Martin Shandals.
-There was no denying it: the frog had put on a tiny pair of glasses.
+There was no denying it: this frog had put on a tiny pair of glasses.

 I wanted to lecture it, to explain that frogs don’t wear glasses.
 It bothered me that it didn’t already know that.
 On top of that, it had been staring at me for at least five minutes.
-It seemed like it was bordering on rude.
+It seemed to be bordering on rude.
 Could a frog even be rude?
 I wasn’t sure.
 But, the bigger question was why it was so interested in me.

 I wasn't the type of kid who got attention.
 Teachers always wrote “needs to participate more” on my report cards (with a smiley face to make my parents feel better).
 I never got into trouble and barely ever stood out on purpose.
 A few years earlier, I accidentally peed my pants because my zipper had gotten stuck in the bathroom at the last moment.
 I tried to convince everyone that I had fallen into a puddle at recess.
-The custodian, Mr. Salazar, charged outside with a mop and brought me to find the puddle.
-My guess is that we wasted an hour looking around at the gravel.
-My mom dropped off some new clothes and nobody really noticed my wardrobe change (…or that it hadn’t rained in weeks).
+The custodian, Mr. Salazar, charged outside with a mop and brought me with him to point out the puddle.
+My guess is that we wasted a half-hour looking around at the dry gravel.
+Luckily, my mom dropped off some new clothes and nobody really noticed my wardrobe change (…or that it hadn’t rained in weeks).

 That’s how it was.
 Whether I did something spectacular or sneezed myself out of a chair, nobody cared, and almost nobody said my name.
 As far as school was concerned, all those things had happened to “some kid”.
 So, why would a frog with glasses jump up on a windowsill to stare at "some kid"?

-Teachers, on the other hand, were different.
-Once her story ended, it hadn’t taken Miss Weaver long to realize that I wasn’t paying attention.
+Teachers, on the other hand, were a different story.
+Once her lesson started back up, it didn’t take Miss Weaver long to realize that I wasn’t paying attention.
 She called me up to the blackboard to make an example out of me.

 “Since you don’t feel the need to listen, why don’t you solve a problem on the board instead?” she said, sitting down at her desk.

-My stomach did a flip.
+My stomach immediately did a flip.
+Then it did a flop.
 The problem would take a minute or two to solve, and being in front of the class always made me nervous.
-How could I be expected to do anything when there was a spectacled frog staring me down!
+How could I be expected to do anything when there was a spectacled frog staring me down?

-I stood to the right of the equation on the board so that I could check on the frog with quick glances.
+I walked to the right of the equation on the board so that I could check on the frog with a glance.
 Despite the distraction, I did my best to focus.
 Halfway through, I saw that the frog had moved towards the front of the classroom.
 It stopped at the window by Miss Weaver’s desk.
 It took me a moment to figure out what it was doing.
 I couldn’t believe what I was seeing.
-It was trying to lift the window.
+It was trying to lift the window!

 I had daydreams all the time when I was drawing, and sometimes I got lost in them.
-I tried one last time to explain the frog away, by saying it had to be part of an elaborate daydream.
+It was possible, I thought, that my imagination had just carried me away.
+I tried one last time to explain the frog away as part of an elaborate daydream.
 I concentrated hard, finished the problem, and put the chalk down.
 The frog couldn’t be real.
 I shook my head confidently.